© Jouni Harala

 – World management –

-Tuuli Takala is an award-winning artist with 1st Prizes from both the Timo Mustakallio and Kangasniemi singing competitions in Finland 2013, prizes from the 2015 Belvedere Competition in Amsterdam, and the Arnold Schönberg Center Prize from the 2013 Hilde Zadek competition in Vienna.
-In 2014 the Pro Musica Foundation in Finland named her Young Musician of the Year, and in 2018 the Semperoper Dresden awarded her the Curt Taucher Förderpreis.
+Tuuli Takala has excelled in several singing competitions, winning 1st prize at the Timo Mustakallio and Kangasniemi singing competitions in Finland in 2013, prizes at the 2015 Belvedere Competition in Amsterdam as well as the Arnold Schönberg Center Prize at the 2013 Hilde Zadek Competition in Vienna.
+In 2014, she was named Young Musician of the Year by the Pro Musica Foundation in Finland and she was awarded the Curt Taucher Sponsorship Prize by the Semperoper Dresden in 2018.